the405found/Resources/README.md

 [https://projects.raspberrypi.org/en](https://projects.raspberrypi.org/en) - offers projects to program games, websites, robots and more that will help you start writing code and get going with digital making (Last checked: 10/2020)

 ### Training Providers

 [Hack.Diversity](https://hackdiversity.com/) - recruits Black and Latinx students pursuing careers in software engineering, data analytics, information technology, and UX/UI design into the Boston’s fastest-growing companies (Last checked: 10/2020)

-[Per Scholas](https://perscholas.org/locations/greater-boston/) - offers free hands-on technology training in cloud, cybersecurity, IT, and software engineering to students in Greater Boston area
+[Per Scholas](https://perscholas.org/locations/greater-boston/) - offers free hands-on technology training in cloud, cybersecurity, IT, and software engineering to students in Greater Boston area (Last checked: 10/2020)

-[CodeSquad](http://codesquad.org/) - a training program for talented, low-income adults, particularly people of color, to become full-stack web developers
+[CodeSquad](http://codesquad.org/) - a training program for talented, low-income adults, particularly people of color, to become full-stack web developers (Last checked: 10/2020)

 ### Courses

 [edX](https://www.edx.org/) - courses for curious minds on topics ranging from data and computer science to leadership and communications (Last checked: 10/2020)

 [Khan Academy](https://www.khanacademy.org/) - offers practice exercises, instructional videos, and a personalized learning dashboard that empower learners to study at their own pace in and outside of the classroom (Last checked: 10/2020)

 ## Communities